monome/docs/norns/study-1.md

 engine.name = "TestSine"
 ```

-this line selected the `TestSine` engine--- note that this needs to be in quotes. this is an imperative first step.
+this line selected the `TestSine` engine -- note that this needs to be in quotes (single or double work, but don't mix + match). this is an imperative first step.

-next we create the init function, which gets called at script startup. right now all it does is print. but where does it print?
+then, we created the `init` function, which gets called at script startup (this is true of every script). right now all it does is print. but where does it print?

 ## robot hangout